Queen's honors for Emma Thompson, Tom Hardy, Keira Knightley | Taiwan News

-LONDON (AP) — British film stars Emma Thompson, Keira Knightley and Tom Hardy and Nobel Prize-winning author Kazio Ishiguro are among those receiving honors in the name of Britain's monarch.
+LONDON (AP) — British film stars Emma Thompson, Keira Knightley and Tom Hardy and Nobel Prize-winning author Kazuo Ishiguro are among those receiving honors in the name of Britain's monarch.

 The list published late Friday by Britain's Cabinet Office includes many receiving honors for merit, service and bravery.
 The awards will be given out by Queen Elizabeth II or a senior royal acting in her place during investitures at Buckingham Palace.